NEET/JEE Coaching Scholarship

 Ans.

-Humans, being omnivores, eats both plants and herbivores and the fertilizers get accumulated into their body.
+Humans, being omnivores, eats both plants and herbivores and the fertilizers get accumulate into their body.
 Thus, pesticides enter the food chain at the producer level and in the process of transfer of food through food chains, they get concentrated at each trophic level.
 This is called bio-magnification.

 Question:38